-With more online and virtual resources available to potential attendees, trade shows are facing increased pressure to boost their relevance to add value and keep attendee numbers up.
-The good news?
-Trade shows—especially those put on by associations, publishers or other membership organizations—have a powerful cocktail of data that strongly positions them for success.
+With the surge of online and virtual resources available to potential attendees, trade shows are under increasing pressure to stay relevant, add value and sustain attendance numbers.
+The upside?
+Trade shows—particularly those organized by associations, publishers, or member-based organizations—are uniquely equipped with a robust array of data that gives them a strategic edge.

 Tailor your content and web experience